praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 <details>
 <summary>Storage</summary>

+### Storage

-#### Storage
+Storage Mechanism:
+1. client-side Data storage:

-Client-Side Data Storage is storing the data on the client (user's machine).
+client-side Data storage is storing the data on the client (user's machine).

-  - Local Storage
+1. Local Storage
-  - Session Storage
+2. Session Storage
-  - Cookies
+3. Cookies
-  - IndexedDB
+4. IndexedDB and many more.

+2. server-side Data storage:

+Server-side Data Storage is storing the data on the server.
 ##### localStorage
 LocalStorage is limited to about 5MB and can contain only strings.
 The Local Storage allows web applications to store data locally within the user's browser.
 It is a Storage Object.
 Data can be stored in the form of key-value pairs.